prisma/prisma1/docs/1.0/01-Quickstart/01-Basic/01-Basic.md

 The data model contains type definitions for the entities in your application domain.
 In this case, you're starting out with a very simple `User` type with an `id` and a `name`.

-The `@unique` directive here expresses that no two users in the database can have the same `id`, Graphcool service will ensure this requirement is met at all times.
+The `@unique` directive here expresses that no two users in the database can have the same `id`, Graphcool will ensure this requirement is met at all times.

 ## Deploying your Graphcool service